 The city of Huế (pronounced Hwe) is a city that was the seat of Nguyen Dynasty emperors and the national capital of Vietnam from 1802–1945.
 It is located in the Thua Thien Hue province in Central Vietnam.
 Geographically, the central Vietnamese city is well connected to other major cities in the country.
+Previously we looked at the majestic Phong Nha Ke Bang River Caves, today, lets check out the Hue City, Imperial Citadel and Forbidden City, Vietnam.

 Hue is situated 700 km south of Hanoi, 1100km north of Ho Chi Minh City, and only a few miles from the sea.
 It is strategically located on the bank of Song Huong, otherwise known as the Perfume River.
-Besides being the national capital till 1945, Hue is also the political, cultural and religious center of Vietnam under the control of Nguyen Dynasty.
+Morever, besides being the national capital till 1945, Hue is also the political, cultural and religious center of Vietnam under the control of Nguyen Dynasty.

 Hue, a city of history and beauty

-The city is home to a population of about 350 thousand people.
+Furthermore, the city is home to a population of about 350 thousand people.
 Hue had been recognized as one of the World Heritage Sites by UNESCO.
 This is given the number of historical architecture littered throughout the city.
 If you are into history and love discovering exotic cultures, the city of Hue former Royal Capital here is definitely on the top list of your travel plan during your stay in central Vietnam.

 Shopping and Nightlife